LucjaFekonja/Catalan-Numbers-in-Lean/README.md

 # Catalan-Numbers-in-Lean

 This repository contains a collection of definitions, theorems and proofs implemented in Lean 4.
-The project is organized under the [Project/Basic.lean](Project/Basic.lean) file, and it includes five small tasks and two attempts at larger tasks.
+The project is organized under the [Project/Basic.lean](Project/Basic.lean) file, and it includes five small tasks and three attempts at larger tasks.

 ### Small Tasks
 1. Recursive definition of Catalan numbers.